Updated: March 24, 2026

 - Reception and analysis fee: €95

-The D2 Visa, also known as the Entrepreneurship Visa, was introduced by the Portuguese government to attract individuals who intend to launch businesses in Portugal to instigate growth for the Portuguese economy.
+The Portuguese government introduced the D2 Visa, also known as the Entrepreneurship Visa, to attract individuals who intend to launch businesses in Portugal to instigate growth for the Portuguese economy.

 - Visa conditions: Four months, extended to two years with an application for a residency permit